Airborne Satellite Weather Data

 Phone and Client Device Configuration

 The details are here.
-There isn't much to do to get a working system.
-Configure the phone for the Bluetooth profile, and configure a dial-up connection within Windows.
+There isn't much to do to get a working system, especially with the 7100 connected via a USB data cable.

-However, there is a reliability issue: satellite data - indeed all mobile data including GSM, GPRS, 3G - is nowhere near as reliable as your home ADSL.
+There is a general reliability issue: satellite data - indeed all mobile data including GSM, GPRS, 3G - is nowhere near as reliable as your home ADSL.
 There are two separate aspects to this: failure to establish a connection, and a failure to detect (and redial) a broken connection.
-The first one is handled fine by the Windoze dialler which will just keep redialling until it gets a connection (specifically, until it gets an IP allocated; internet access is never actually checked).
+The first one is handled fine by the Windoze dialer which will just keep redialing until it gets a connection (specifically, until it gets an IP allocated via DHCP; internet access is never actually checked).
 The second one is more tricky because the data link often breaks a long way upstream which is undetectable other than through the obvious lack of data.
-The solution is to use a different dialler to the default one; one that periodically (say, every 60 secs) pings some site and hangs up / redials on a ping failure.
+The solution is to use a different dialer to the default one; one that periodically (say, every 60 secs) pings some site and hangs up / redials on a ping failure.
 There are several such products on the market; mainly shareware.
-I have tried FlexibleSoft XP and HiDialer 2000 of which the first works a lot better.
-With these, you can configure an application to launch when the connection is made - in this case, the web browser with the web proxy URL as a parameter - and the end result is not only a big reduction in the amount of fiddling but also a largely automatic recovery from dropped connections.
+I have tried FlexibleSoft XP and HiDialer 2000 of which neither worked properly.
+However, by the time this project reverted to the Hughes 7100 phone (due to problems with the SG-2520 and also Thuraya's GPRS service) the default Windoze dialer was used exclusively and was found to be OK.
+Thuraya's dial-up service is fairly reliable.

 Operational Recommendations